ariary/QueenSono/README.md

 https://github.com/martinoj2009/ICMPExfil

 ## options
-- size of packet
+- client :size of packet
-- delay
+- client: delay
+- server: truncated (accept truncated data, with delay in parameter, wait for delay*NB packet and close all after
 - client: filename or simple message
 - server: save in file or print out